bettyblocks/wasm-component-examples/README.md

 Currently this repo contains creating wasm component using the following languages:

 - Rust
   - component to combine two string into one string, called [concat-text](./rust/concat-text)
   - component to calculate the [nth prime number](./rust/nth-prime-number/)
   - component that does a [http call to jsonplaceholder](./rust/http-request/)
+  - component that does simple arithmetic (./rust/calculator)

 - Golang
   - component to combine two string into one string, called [concat-text](./go/concat-text)
   - component to calculate the [nth prime number](./go/nth-prime-number/)
   - component that does a [http call to jsonplaceholder](./go/http-request/)
+  - component that does simple arithmetic (./go/calculator)

 - Typescript
   - component to combine two string into one string, called [concat-text](./typescript/concat-text)
   - component to calculate the [nth prime number](./typescript/nth-prime-number/)
   - component that does a [http call to jsonplaceholder](./typescript/http-request/)
+  - component that does simple arithmetic (./typescript/calculator)

 For more examples with other programming languages take a look at the following repos: